karenwinnielei/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- sessions uses cookies to transmit authentication information between the client and server
+  - cookie is stored on the user's browser and does not translate easily between different platforms
+  - users state is store in the server
+- JWT: server creates JWT with a secret and sends the JWT to the client
+  - token is stored on the client side
+  - better scalability and mobile device authentication

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+- hashes the password

 3. How are unit tests different from integration and end-to-end testing.

+- unit tests isolate smaller units of software (often functions or methods)
+- There are usually many unit tests in a codebase, and because these tests are meant to be run often, they need to run fast.
+Unit tests are fast, they’re simple to write and execute, and they’re the preferred tool for test driven development (TDD) and behavior driven development (BDD).
+They are regularly used by developers to test correctness in units of code (usually functions).
+- integration testing tests groups of modules
+- end-to-end testing tests the code from the user perspective

 4. How _Test Driven Development_ changes the way we write applications and tests.

+- Test driven development is the process of writing tests before code.
+In theory, when you start with the end (the tests) in mind, you can write much higher quality code.
+- for test driven development it helps to think of the most-likely scenarios where the unit could fail.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.